 Lamination by roll, just like lamination by folding, takes practice to truly master.
 I certainly haven’t mastered it, but now that I’ve more or less nailed down a formula and a process I think I’ll be doing it a lot more.
 I formulated and mixed the dough in such as way as to maximize gluten development.
 What results is an unusually soft yet elastic dough that can stretch even beyond what’s necessary for most roll-laminated projects.
 But that extra pliability makes it a lot more forgiving than other formulas I tried, and that’s always a nice feature.READ ON

-I started cooking in an actually-fairly-decent restaurant when I was sixteen and a few months later, which I was 17, started soloing as a cook.
+I started cooking in an actually fairly decent restaurant when I was fifteen and a few months later, when I was 16, started soloing as a cook.
 For the rest of high school, through my college summers and for a couple of years after college I worked in a variety of kitchens, from cafeterias to steak houses.
 In my 30’s I went back to the kitchen and spent about five years baking and making pastries professionally.

 In that time — about ten years total — I saw a lot of accidents.
 Lots of burns, plenty of cuts, knocks on the head, slips and falls, even a couple of broken bones.
 However by far the worst injuries I ever saw resulted from attempts at making chocolate shavings.
 Why?
 Because even experienced pastry chefs and bakers I knew made their chocolate shavings like this:READ ON

 This post is the sequel to the number one runaway smash hit: Whipping Egg Whites which appeared in this space a couple of weeks ago.
 I meant to respond to all the requests earlier but I didn’t have any cream and was too lazy to go get some.
 Also Mrs. Pastry was put out enough as it was.
 Ever efficient, she deplores waste in all its forms.
 Which makes me wonder why she keeps me around at all.
 But that’s a post for another day.READ ON